Each year, governments, the CMC, and international organizations gather for Meetings of States Parties and Intersessional Meetings.

 United Nations General Assembly: First Committee Meetings and Resolution

-Like in 2015, in 2016 the United Nations General Assembly will adopt a resolution in support of the implementation of the 2008 Convention on Cluster Munitions.
-States will conduct a primary vote on the resolution at the First Committee meeting in October, which will be followed by final vote on the resolution by states at the UNGA’s 71st Session in December.
+Since 2015, the United Nations General Assembly adopts an annual resolution in support of the implementation of the Convention on Cluster Munitions.
+States conduct a primary vote on the resolution at the First Committee meeting in October, followed by final vote on the resolution by states at the UNGA in December.

-The CMC calls on states to use the First Committee meetings and the 71st Session of the UNGA in New York, to:
+The CMC calls on states to use the First Committee meeting of the UNGA in New York, to:

 The voting record (list of states that voted in favour, abstained or against) is available through the UN Office of Disarmament Affairs' database.